awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 # Configuring build settings<a name="build-settings"></a>

-The Amplify Console automatically detects the front end framework and associated build settings by inspecting the package\.json file in your repository\.
-You have the following options:
+When you deploy an app with the Amplify Console, it automatically detects the front end framework and associated build settings by inspecting the `package.json` file in your repository\.
+You have the following options for storing your app's build settings:
-+ Save the build settings in the Amplify Console \- The Amplify Console autodetects build settings and saves it so that they can be accessed via the Amplify Console\.
-These settings are applied to all of your branches unless there is a YML file found in your repository\.
++ Save the build settings in the Amplify Console \- The Amplify Console autodetects build settings and saves them so that they can be accessed via the Amplify Console\.
+Amplify applies these settings to all of your branches unless there is an `amplify.yml` file stored in your repository\.
-+ Save the build settings in your repository \- Download the amplify\.yml file and add it to the root of your repository\.
++ Save the build settings in your repository \- Download the `amplify.yml` file and add it to the root of your repository\.

-You can edit these settings in the Amplify Console by choosing **App settings>Build settings**\.
-These build settings are applied to all the branches in your app, except for the branches that have a YML file saved in the repository\.
+You can edit an app's build settings in the Amplify Console by choosing **App settings**, **Build settings**\.
+The build settings are applied to all the branches in your app, except for the branches that have an `amplify.yml` file saved in the repository\.

 **Note**
-**Build settings** is visible in the Amplify Console’s App settings menu only when an app is set up for continuous deployment and connected to a git repository\.
+**Build settings** is visible in the Amplify Console’s **App settings** menu only when an app is set up for continuous deployment and connected to a git repository\.
 For instructions on this type of deployment, see [Getting started with existing code](getting-started.md)\.

-## YML specification syntax<a name="yml-specification-syntax"></a>
+## Build specification YAML syntax<a name="yml-specification-syntax"></a>

-The build specification YML contains a collection of build commands and related settings that the Amplify Console uses to run your build\.
-The YML is structured as follows:
+The build specification YAML contains a collection of build commands and related settings that the Amplify Console uses to run your build\.
+The YAML is structured as follows:

 ```
 version: 1
 env:
   variables:
     key: value
 backend:
   phases:
     preBuild: